Jangseung: History

 rr are usually adorned with inscriptions describing the personae of the carved figures along the front of the poles.
 "Male" rr usually bear inscriptions in Hanja or Hangul reading "Great General of All Under Heaven," or Cheonha-daejanggun and are decorated with headpieces resembling those worn by Korean aristocrats or scholars.
 "Female" rr, on the other hand, wear less elaborate headpieces and usually bear inscriptions reading "Female General of the Underworld," or Jiha-yeojanggun or "Great General of the Underworld," or Jiha-daejanggun.

+Toraijin from Korea brought Korean elements to Japan such as Korean shamanism that can be seen throughout modern Japan today.
+One of the many relics is the presence of jangseungs, known as Shōgunhyō (将軍標) in Japan, wooden or stone totems (found normally in pairs) that are believed to ward off evil from sacred places.
+Many temples and areas that were inhabited/founded by Korean immigrants often incorporate jangseungs in the architecture.

 Place

 Depending on the location or affiliation, rr can be divided into village guardian, temple guardian, and public guardian.

 The village guardian is the god of dongje, and has the functions of village guardian, mural, expelling the harmful ghosts, fire prevention, and gathering happiness for the village.

 The temple guardian post has the function of protecting the temple from the invisible evil spirits.
 The temple guardian is the boundary mark of the temple.

 The public guardian is a milestone and a street god to protect the safety of the gate, barracks, and roads and sea roads.